zoearen/dig245-final/README.md

 ## 1 - Concept

-Identify a topic, collect research, prepare a summary for a brainstorming session.
+*Identify a topic, collect research, prepare a summary for a brainstorming session.*

 1. **Identify potential topics** to explore.
 It shouldn't be too specific, nor too broad.
 Is there a specific problem you want to solve?
 Or do you wish to address issues by [problematizing](https://en.wikipedia.org/wiki/Problematization) your subject?
 1. **Collect research** (related articles, etc.) **and inspiration** (2-3 links or summaries of similar projects).
-Look at the [Critical Web Design / Radical Software Example Works](https://docs.google.com/spreadsheets/d/1mQ0doWT6tGXm2W-hB5zuz3I8mijGhLSkAe_XrcfMdok/edit#gid=0) for ideas.
+Look at the [Critical Web Design / Radical Software Example Works](https://docs.google.com/spreadsheets/d/1mQ0doWT6tGXm2W-hB5zuz3I8mijGhLSkAe_XrcfMdok/edit#gid=0) for ideas or this list of [](https://www.awwwards.com/25-non-profit-and-social-driven-websites.html).
 1. **Identify new skills or technologies** (e.g. a design method, programming pattern, code library, etc.) you are interested to learn and could potentially use in your project.
 1. **Write a summary** of your topic(s), research, and technology (3–4 sentences).
 Address why you are drawn to this topic and why it is important to explore.
 Identify the communities, resources, and issues involved.
-What frameworks or methodologies might you use?
+What [frameworks](https://docs.google.com/presentation/d/1OWc_e1pquvwKi4qxJShsZ1Rqia1dbDBcwpxYwdOic7o/edit#slide=id.g165f853ab3b_0_0) or methodologies might you use?
 1. Bring the above to class for the...

 <details>